fastjs-team/docs/docs/guide/dom/index.md

 import { dom } from "jsfast";
 ```

-## Select a element
+## Select an element

-:::tip Different with jQuery
+:::tip Different from jQuery
 Fastjs doesn't register a global variable `$` to select elements, import `dom` and use `dom.select()` to select elements.
 :::

-Select a element to operate is usually the things you need to do first, you can do this easliy with `dom.select()`
+Selecting an element to operate on is usually the first thing you need to do, you can do this easily with `dom.select()`

 ```typescript
 dom.select("#id"); // FastjsDom | null